Mumbai–Ahmedabad high-speed rail corridor: Conception

 A Memorandum of Understanding (MoU) was signed in New Delhi on 14 February 2013 between the Ministry of Railways and the Société Nationale des Chemins de Fer Français (SNCF), the French national railways, for technical cooperation in the field of railways.
 The parties agreed to carry out jointly an "operations and development" feasibility project on the Mumbai–Ahmedabad high-speed rail corridor.
 The project was funded by the SNCF with support from the French Ministry of Finance.
 In March 2013, the Railway Board decided to drop the Mumbai–Pune section and operate the high-speed rail service only between Mumbai and Ahmedabad.
-The Board took the decision due to financial constraints, as the ghat section between Pune and Mumbai would escalate the budget for the project.
-According to Vidyadhar A. Malegaonkar, Chief Public Relations Officer (PRO), Western Railway, "It's basically a Western Railway project and very little portion of Maharashtra was being covered under it.
+The Board decided due to financial constraints, that the ghat section between Pune and Mumbai would escalate the budget for the project.
+According to Vidyadhar A. Malegaonkar, Chief Public Relations Officer (PRO), Western Railway, "It's a Western Railway project and a very little portion of Maharashtra was being covered under it.
 Hence, the Maharashtra government was showing little interest in the project and was also reluctant to bear a financial burden.
 That is the reason why the Railway Board has decided against including the Pune–Mumbai portion in the high-speed corridor".

 India and Japan signed a MoU to undertake a joint feasibility study of the Mumbai–Ahmedabad route in New Delhi in September 2013.
 This was in pursuance of the Joint Statement between the then-Prime Minister of India, Manmohan Singh and the Prime Minister of Japan, Shinzō Abe, on 29 May 2013, which provided that the two sides would co-finance a joint feasibility study of the route.
 The objective of the joint study was to prepare a feasibility report of the system with a speed of 300 to 350 km/h.
 The cost of the study (¥500 million) was borne equally by India and Japan.
 The study was scheduled to be completed within 18 months from its commencement, i.e. by July 2015.
-The study carried out traffic forecasting, alignment surveys and undertook a comparative Study of high-speed railway technology and systems.
+The study carried out traffic forecasting, and alignment surveys and undertook a comparative study of high-speed railway technology and systems.

 Japan International Cooperation Agency (JICA) and the SNCF carried out studies on the project.
 JICA researched the technology, alignment and traffic-related aspects, while SNCF worked on business projections.
-The feasibility study included an alignment survey concerning aspects such as land acquisition, environmental challenges and building of tunnels and bridges.
+The feasibility study included an alignment survey concerning aspects such as land acquisition, environmental challenges, and the building of tunnels and bridges.
 It also suggested a financial model based on fare and non-fare box revenue.